ValentineBrgs/open-space-toolkit/README.md

 ## Using OSTk in your applications

 To help jump-start using OSTk, here is a simple Docker image that you can use to create your applications.
+We have leveraged C++20 compatibility and compiled the packages with G++ 13.

+Since most LTS linux flavors don't yet come default with G++13, the installation of the package is done manually.
+**These instalations can be removed when Ubuntu version >= 24.0 or debian >= 13.0**

 ### Docker